I-I-Andrew-I-I/Sophisticated-GUI/README.md

 When reporting a bug, please make sure to include:
 1. Your Minecraft version
 2. Your Modloader version
-3. A link to your crash log (using Pastebin or mclo.gs)
+3. A link to your crash log (using mclo.gs or similar)

 ---
 *Coded with AI.*